orctom/was-maven-plugin/README.md

 ## Change List

 #### 1.0.9
-* Added support to override default `javaoption` in wsadmin client.
+* Added support to override default `javaoption` in wsadmin client, in case you get `OutOfMemoryError`.

 #### 1.0.8
 * Fixed single target WAS deployment issue.